openstack-archive/fuel-docs/pages/frequently-asked-questions/0030-howtos.rst

 HowTo: Redeploy a node from scratch
 ------------------------------------

-Compute and Cinder nodes in an HA configuration and controller in any configuration cannot be redeployed without completely redeploying the cluster.
+Compute and Cinder nodes can be redeployed in both multinode and multinode HA configurations.
+However, controllers cannot be redeployed without compeltely redeploying the environment.
-However, for a non-HA OpenStack cluster, you can redeploy a Compute or Cinder node.
 To do so, follow these steps:

-1. Remove the certificate for the node by executing the command ``puppet cert clean <hostname>`` on Fuel Master node.
+1. Remove the node from your environment in the Fuel UI
-2. Reboot the node over the network so it can be picked up by Cobbler.
-3. Run the puppet agent on the target node using ``puppet agent --test``.
+2. Deploy Changes
+3. Wait for the host to become available as an unallocated node
+4. Add the node to the environment with the same role as before
+5. Deploy Changes

 .. _Enable_Disable_Galera_autorebuild: